getludic/ludic/docs/catalog.md

 !!! warning "Experimental"

     This module is in an experimental state.
-It is not clear yet how to make generation of form fields from annotations flexible enough.
+It is not clear yet how to make the generation of form fields from annotations flexible enough.

 Here is what you can do: